isxGames/isxScripts/EverQuest2 (LavishScript)/Scripts/EQ2MyPrices/readme.txt

 The script will then NOT lower your prices below that price.

-To set/change the minimum sale price for an item click on it's name in the list , the current price and your current minimum price will be shown on the left hand side.
+To set/change the minimum sale price for an item click on it's name in the list , the current price and your current minimum price will be shown at the bottom.

 Tick the Box marked Minimum Price if it's unticked , this makes the script check the minimum price when it scans that item.